 Why would unsupervised employees or employees who report to each other represent potential internal control threats?
-(See page 424.)
+(Go to WileyPLUS for this answer and additional questions.)

 Limitations of Internal Control

 - Costs should not exceed benefit.

 - Human element.

 - Size of the business.